-In 1991 I added an external hard drive to my 1040ST, but after doing so I was really starting to hit the ceiling of the 1 MB of RAM.
+In 1991 I added an external hard drive to my 1040ST, but after doing so I was really starting to hit the ceiling of its 1 MB of RAM.
 Because my 1040ST already had the pc-ditto II board in it there was no way for me to also install a RAM upgrade.

 By the summer of 1992 I had decided I really needed an upgrade.

 online via mail order.
-I decided to go with Toad Computers because they had great ad, good prices and I enjoyed Dave Troy’s columns in Current Notes.
+I decided to go with Toad Computers because they had a great ad, good prices and I enjoyed Dave Troy’s columns in Current Notes.

 So at the end of August in 1992 I ordered a 2MB 1040STe for $469.
 I figured I’d be able to sell my current 1040ST for at least $200 to help offset the cost.

 I don’t remember what I actually ended up selling my old 1040ST for, but with the pc-ditto II board in it I do recall getting a very good price.
 I think it was $300+.

 When it arrived I just had to unplug everything from my old 1040ST and plug it into the STe.
 However, I used it for just a week or so before I realized that there just wasn’t enough new with the 1040STE.
 I had the extra RAM (and Blitter), which was nice and I’d be able to eventually upgrade it to 4MB because it used SIMMs, but everything else was pretty much the same.
 It had the exact same keyboard, was the same speed, same 720K floppy.
 It did have nicer audio outputs, but that was about it.
 It just didn’t feel like a new computer.

 So I decided to move up to something even better: The Mega STe.
 Toad agreed to take back my newly purchased 1040STe and apply it as a “trade-up” to a 2MB Mega STe.
 In addition, they agreed to install my existing hard drive inside the Mega STe (after removing it from its external case, of course).